Proverbs 11 – Blessings to the Righteous and Upright

 a.
 The merciful man does good for his own soul: The one who shows mercy to others will be shown mercy (2 Samuel 22:26), and this is good for the soul.

 b.
 He who is cruel troubles his own flesh: The one who is unmerciful and cruel to others will find that it troubles himself.
-The measure they use for others will also be measured to them (Matthew 7:2).
+The measure men use for others will also be measured to them (Matthew 7:2).

 i.
 “The word ‘trouble’ may recall Joshua 7:25-26—Achan troubled Israel.”
 (Ross)

 The wicked man does deceptive work,

 But he who sows righteousness will have a sure reward.

 a.
 The wicked man does deceptive work: When someone works with deception and dishonesty, it is evidence of wickedness.
 The wise and honest person knows that work must be done in a way marked by honesty and integrity.

 b.
 He who sows righteousness will have a sure reward: Those who do their work in righteousness – marked by honesty and integrity – will see the sure reward of their work.
 Their righteous work is like good seed that has been sown.

 So he who pursues evil pursues it to his own death.

 a.
 As righteousness leads to life: For Solomon, this was a self-evident fact.
 Using the same logic, he could have written, “As the sun rises in the east.”
 The path of righteousness is a path to life.